Patrol info for U-39

 General Events during this patrol

 14 Sep 1939.
-U-39 was the first U-boat sunk in the war, after an unsuccessful attack against the British aircraft carrier HMS Ark Royal (premature magnetic-pistol torpedo explosions).
-KTB/SKL * reported on 22 Sept, 1939: n c) U-Bootskrieg Atlantik: U 53, U 32 Rückmarsch angetreten.
+U-39 was the first U-boat sunk in the war, following an unsuccessful attack against the British aircraft carrier HMS Ark Royal (91) (premature magnetic-pistol torpedo detonation).
+KTB/SKL * reported on 22 Sept.
+1939: n c) U-Bootskrieg Atlantik: U 53, U 32 Rückmarsch angetreten.
 Es stehen daher nur noch 2 U-Boote (U 31, U 35) im Operationsgebiet.
 Von U 39 liegen keine Nachrichten vor.
 Boot müsste planmässig bereits in die Heimat zurückgekehrt sein: das Fehlen jeglicher Nachricht von U 39 (Kommandant Kapitänleutnant- Glattes ) trotz mehrfacher Standortnachfrage gibt zu ernsten Besorgnissen Anlass.
 Im Zusammenhang mit dem Schicksal des Bootes verdient eine englische Rundfunknachricht über Eintreffen der ersten gefangenen deutschen Mari- neangehörigen auf einem Londoner Bahnhof Beachtung.
 U-boat-war Atlantic: U-53, U-32 heading back.
 Only two U-boats (U 31, U 35) remain in the operational area.
 There has been no word from U-39.
 According to plan, this U-boat should have returned home by now; the lack of response from U-39 (Commander Kapitänleutnant Glattes) in spite of multiple requests to transmit location is cause for grave concern.
 The fate of the U-boat may well be linked to a British radio transmission regarding the arrival of the first German Navy prisoner at a London railway station. * SKL = Seekriegsleitung = German Supreme Naval Command

 Add more events!
 If you know of an interesting event either missing from this date or an upcoming event that you'd like to share please contact us.
 We continuously update these databases.